-\begin{prop} Consider a pair of positive non-increasing pure jump processes $(M,\hatM)$ and suppose that $\tau=\inf\{t\ge 0\colon M_t\neq \hatM_t\}\in(0,\infty)$ a.s..
-Then $(M,\hatM)$ is a bifurcator with splitting time $\tau$ if and only if the asymmetric Markov branching property of Definition \ref{ambp} holds relative to $\tau$, together with the binary junction conditions \re{branch} and \re{switch}. \end{prop} \begin{pf} The if part is straightforward.
-For the only if part suppose that $(M,\hatM)$ satisfies the asymmetric Markov branching property.
-Then Definition \ref{ambp} implies that $(M_t,\hatM_t,1_{\{\tau>t\}})$ is a Markov process in its natural filtration.
+\begin{prop} Consider a pair of positive nonincreasing pure jump processes $(M,\hatM)$, and suppose that $\tau =\inf\{t\ge0\dvtx M_t\neq\hatM_t\}\in(0,\infty)$ a.s.
+Then $(M,\hatM)$ is a bifurcator with splitting time $\tau$ if and only if the asymmetric Markov branching property of Definition~\ref{ambp} holds relative to $\tau$, together with the binary junction conditions (\ref{branch}) and (\ref{switch}). \end{prop}

+\begin{pf} The \emph{only if} part is straightforward.
+For the \emph{if} part suppose that $(M,\hatM)$ satisfies the asymmetric Markov branching property.
+Then Definition~\ref{ambp} implies that $(M_t,\hatM_t,1_{\{\tau>t\}})$ is a Markov process in its natural filtration.
 Furthermore, each component is Markovian in its own right with respect to this filtration.
 More specifically, we see that $M$ and $\hatM$ are fragmenters with some L\'evy measures $\Lambda$ and $\widehat{\Lambda}$, and that $\tau$ is exponentially distributed with some rate $\phi$.
-From \re{switch}, we have that $\tau$ is a common jump time of all three components, so we can consider $\tau$ as a marking time for each of the Poisson point processes $((s,F_s),s\ge 0)$ and $((s,\widehat{F}_s),s\ge 0)$, with mark 1 at $\tau$, say.
-By Lemma \ref{lmmark} below, this yields marking kernels $K,\widehat{K}\colon(0,1)\rightarrow\{0,1\}$, from which we define $p(u)=K(u,\{1\})$ and $\widehat{p}(u)=\widehat{K}(u,\{1\})$.
+From (\ref{switch}), we have that $\tau$ is a common jump time of all three components, so we can consider $\tau$ as a marking time for each of the Poisson point processes $((s,F_s),s\ge0)$ and $((s,\widehat{F}_s),s\ge0)$, with mark 1 at $\tau$, say.
+By Lemma~\ref{454654156489784} below, this yields marking kernels $K$ and $\widehat{K}$ from $(0,1)$ to $\{0,1\}$, from which we define $p(u)=K(u,\{1\})$ and $\widehat{p}(u)=\widehat{K}(u,\{ 1\})$.
 By standard results for marking and thinning Poisson point processes, we find